Guide - The Best of Park City

 Lessons and Guided Rides

 Local bike shops and guiding operations offer instruction ranging from basic skills clinics to multi-day progression programs.
-White Pine Touring and Jans Mountain Outfitters provide rental equipment and can connect you with appropriate instruction.
+Additionally, locations like White Pine Touring, Jans Mountain Outfitters, and Cole Sport provide rental equipment and can connect you with appropriate instruction.

-Lessons cover fundamental skills including body position, braking technique, and trail reading—capabilities that increase both safety and enjoyment.
+Lessons help riders improve mountain biking-specific skills including body position, braking technique, and trail reading—capabilities that increase both safety and enjoyment and accelerate the learning curve.

 What to ask about: Half-day introductory programs, which often prove more valuable than attempting self-guided first rides.